bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 They either use it or not, or they either use a specific number.
 They might bump the transaction able to do RBF.
 You see there is a set of features.
-Those features sometimes have like a run on a, let's say the fee.
+Those features sometimes have like a run on a let's say the fee.
-You have to decide what fee you will do in the transaction and if that fee, that exact fee that transaction is being made with can only be produced with Electrum.
+You have to decide what fee you will do in the transaction and if that exact fee that transaction is being made with can only be produced with Electrum.
 Electrum is a bad example because Electrum, Bitcoin Core and Wasabi kind of can produce each other's fees.
 But if that can only be produced with Electrum, then it's going to be a transaction with Electrum.
 Okay, so now we figured out that this is a transaction with Electrum.